nreid/vc_tutorials/Part1_qc_alignment.md

 ## Quality trim ##

-Current variant callers account for uncertainties in mapping (conditional on the quality of the reference genome) and in base calling, so quality trimming is not generally necessary for this application (the worrisome sources of error in variant calling are "known unknowns", like the incompleteness of the reference genome, or systematic error arising from library prep).
+Current variant callers account for uncertainties in mapping (conditional on the quality of the reference genome) and in base calling, so quality trimming is not generally necessary for this application (the worrisome sources of error in variant calling are ["unknown unknowns"](https://en.wikipedia.org/wiki/There_are_known_knowns), like the incompleteness of the reference genome, or systematic error arising from library prep).
 However, if you have a dataset plagued by adapter contamination or poor quality reads, you may want to try trimming to salvage it and/or remove some of the noise.

 `sickle` is a commonly used tool for this task.